MohsinNajmuddin/mohsin-test/README.md

-5. If user selects any of the books, then based on its reviews a suggestion will appear below that whether to make the purchase of the book or not.
+5. If user selects any of the book, then based on its reviews a suggestion will appear below that whether to make the purchase of the book or not.

 <img src="screenshots/seventh.png" width="3360"/>